satejsoman/covid19-global-IFR/choropleths/README.md

 ## update geometries (optional)
-if we need to add locations (e.g. for sero-only studies), we'll need to download additional delineations and wire them up as show in `assemble_gdf.py`.
+if we need to add locations (e.g. for sero-only studies), we'll need to download additional delineations and wire them up as shown in `assemble_gdf.py`.